seanpwolf/AutoSplitters/DarkSoulsASL/README.md

 A [LiveSplit](http://livesplit.org) auto splitter for **Dark Souls: PTDE** (in the form of an [ASL script](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md)).

-### Supported Versions

-* Current official Steam version (IGT and auto reset/start/split features)
-* Debug version (only IGT)

-No other versions are officially supported (including the Steam beta branch and any unofficial builds)

 ## Features

 * Automatically start the timer when beginning a new run (when the character's position is the initial spawn in the Asylum)